wescale/kubernetes-formation/Day-1_Containers/8-podman/tutorial.md

 ## Description

 In this exercise, you will [install Podman](https://podman.io/getting-started/installation).

 Then, you will launch podman commands and see they are similar to docker ones.

-## Prerequisistes: installation of Podman
+## Prerequisites: installation of Podman

 Running the following will generate a warning message because of the ephemeral mode of your Cloud Shell instance: